Instructions for authors

 GENERAL INFORMATION

 Childhood Kidney Diseases (Child Kidney Dis, ChiKD) is a peer-reviewed open-access journal of medicine published in English.
 The Journal is published three times per year (the last day of February, June, and October).
-It is the official publication of the Korean Society of Pediatric Nephrology (KSPN).
+It is the official publication of Korean Society of Pediatric Nephrology (KSPN).
 ChiKD covers clinical and research works relevant to all aspects of pediatric nephrology.
 The journal aims to serve researchers engaged in pediatrics, nephrology, urology, genetics and laboratory medicine, and related fields through the prompt publication of significant advances in pediatric nephrology and to rapidly disseminate recently updated knowledge to the public.
 Additionally, it will initiate dynamic, international, academic discussions concerning the major topics related to pediatric nephrology.

 Manuscripts submitted to ChiKD should be prepared according to the following instructions.
 For issues not addressed in these instructions, authors are referred to “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” from the International Committee of Medical Journal Editors (ICMJE; http://www.icmje.org).
 It also adheres completely to the “Principles of Transparency and Best Practice in Scholarly Publishing” from the Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the World Association of Medical Editors (WAME), and the Open Access Scholarly Publishers Association (OASPA) (http://doaj.org/bestpractice) if not otherwise described below.